 Search Engine Marketing Professional Organization (SEMPO) announced its launch of SEMPO APAC Committee.
 SEMPO APAC plans and organizes SEMPO activities in the Asia-Pacific region to educate the market, grow membership and awareness of the Online & Search Marketing Industry, as … Read More

-The first ad:tech in Japan was held on Sept 2-3 in Tokyo.
-The agenda had 4 keynotes invited from overseas and a keynote panel by 3 Creative directors and a CEO from Japanese corporations including Dentsu.
-Innovation was one of … Read More
+The first ad:tech in Japan was held on 2 and 3 September in Tokyo.
+The agenda had four keynotes invited from overseas and a keynote panel by three Creative Directors and a CEO from Japanese corporations including Dentsu.
+Innovation was … Read More

 On July 29, GREE (gree.jp), one of the biggest SNS sites in Japan, announced its financial report from June.
 The report shows that they had 374% increase in sales and 696% increase in profit compare to June of last year. … Read More

 7 organizations such as Internet Associations in Japan are getting together to set up Japanese Internet Domain Name Conference (the final name may change).
 The main purpose of the conference is to set the regulations and standards for new Japanese … Read More